samsonasik/ErrorHeroModule/README.md

 Introduction
 ------------

-ErrorHeroModule is a module for Error Logging (DB and Mail) your ZF3 Mvc Application, and ZF Mezzio for Exceptions in 'dispatch.error' or 'render.error' or during request and response, and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).
+ErrorHeroModule is a module for Error Logging (DB and Mail) your Laminas Mvc 3 Application, and Mezzio 3 for Exceptions in 'dispatch.error' or 'render.error' or during request and response, and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).

 Features
 --------